nobriot/web_explorer/README.md

 * TODO : Nice description

-This module allows to specify a list of URL to start from as a first level.
-It explores the content the starting website, following a certain amount of hyperlinks within the start website.
+This module allows to specify a list of URLs to start from as a first level.
+It explores the content the starting website, following a certain amount of hyperlinks within the start website (redirect_count) and subsequently visits the links to other websites found in the previous level.

 ### Installation
 No installation is required, simply run the program with Python :